Frozen Fury: Frozen Fury SLC IV (2024)

 Intended to be the third meeting between Los Angeles and Vegas, the game was originally scheduled for September 23, 2024.
-However, it was officially cancelled on June 20, 2024, due to the Salt Lake City-based Utah Mammoth entering the NHL.
-The game was replaced by a matchup between the Kings and the Utah Mammoth (at the time the Utah Hockey Club) on the same date, without the Frozen Fury branding.
+However, it was officially cancelled on June 20, 2024, due to the Salt Lake City-based Utah Hockey Club entering the NHL.
+The game was replaced by a matchup between the Kings and the Utah Hockey Club (later the Utah Mammoth) on the same date, without the Frozen Fury branding.